hellflame/argparse/README.md

 Save the output code to `~/.bashrc` or `~/.zshrc` or `~/bash_profile` or some file at `/etc/bash_completion.d/` or `/usr/local/etc/bash_completion.d/` , then restart the shell or `source ~/.bashrc` will enable the completion.

-Completion will register to your shell by your program name, so, you have to give your program a fix name
+Completion will register to your shell by your program name, so you have to give your program a fix name

 ##### Argument Process Flow Map